-• Incident Response and Recovery Planning: We maintain incident response and recovery frameworks, tested twice yearly through simulations and tabletop exercises, to improve our preparedness to effectively manage and mitigate cybersecurity incidents.

-- Education and Awareness: Our personnel undergo mandatory periodic training on cybersecurity threats, with updated insights into effective defense mechanisms and our evolving cybersecurity policies and practices. - Use of Third Parties: We collaborate with external cybersecurity service providers, including auditors and consultants, to refine our cybersecurity measures.
+- Incident Response and Recovery Planning: We maintain incident response and recovery frameworks, tested twice yearly through backup restorations to critical systems, to improve our preparedness to effectively manage and mitigate cybersecurity incidents. - Education and Awareness: Our personnel and members of our Board of Directors undergo mandatory periodic training on cybersecurity threats, with updated insights into effective defense mechanisms and our evolving cybersecurity policies and practices. - Use of Third Parties: We collaborate with external cybersecurity service providers, including auditors, consultants and governmental agencies, to refine our cybersecurity measures.
 These service providers carry out cybersecurity risk evaluations such as periodic assessments and vulnerability scans to pinpoint potential security flaws and suggest enhancements.
 In addition, we employ third-party technology and other solutions to enhance our protection against cybersecurity risks.
 These solutions include our use of a managed security service provider to support our in-house technology team, an endpoint detection and response, or EDR, system for ongoing surveillance, detection, and action against threats, as well as a security information and event management, or SIEM, system designed to automate the real time identification, investigation and prioritization of critical alerts. - Third-Party Risk Management: We use a comprehensive due diligence process to manage third-party risks, emphasizing continuous monitoring and to ensure our business partners' cybersecurity practices meet our stringent standards.